 cPanel has an entire security section devoted to protecting different parts of customer web sites from unauthorized access.
 The cPanel Security section includes SSH Access, IP Blocker, SSL/TLS, Hotlink Protection, Leech Protection and ModSecurity.

-- SSH Access: allows secure file transfers and remote logins online.
-Watch our video on how to manage SSH Keys on Reclaim Hosting here.
+- SSH Access: Allows secure file transfers and remote logins online.
+Watch our video on how to manage SSH Keys on Reclaim Hosting.

-- IP Blocker: This fuction allows you to block a range of IP addresses to prevent them from accessing your website.
+- IP Blocker: This function allows you to block a range of IP addresses to prevent them from accessing your website.
 This is done by simply searching a qualified domain name.

 - SSL/TLS: The SSL/TLS Manager will allow you to generate SSL certificates, certificate signing requests, and private keys.
 These are all parts of using SSL to secure your website.
 Information is sent encrypted instead of in plain text.

-- ModSecurity: protects your website from various attacks using a web application firewall, provides additional tools to monitor your Apache web server.
+- ModSecurity: Protects your website from various attacks using a web application firewall and provides additional tools to monitor your Apache web server.

 - Optimize Website: This function allows you to optimize the performance of your website by tweaking the way Apache handles requests

-- Installatron Applications Installer: this function will take you to the installatron interface where you can download new web applications, or manage your current ones.
-Learn more about web applications, read our community post: What exactly is a Web Application?
+- Installatron Applications Installer: This function will take you to the Installatron interface where you can download new web applications, or manage your current ones.
+To learn more about web applications, read our community post: What exactly is a Web Application?

 Check out everything the Advanced section offers below.

 - Terminal: This interface provides command line access to your account on the server.